What Determines the Value of a Vintage Rolex?

 Tropical Dial: Once considered an undesirable flaw, the sun-faded brown or orange-colored dials of vintage Rolex watches are now highly collectable.
 Each dial is unique and faded its own way.
 Since modern watches aren’t prone to sun-fading, Tropical Dials are typically found only in watches produced before the 1980’s, making these vintage Rolex watches a pretty rare and sometimes expensive find.

-Recently Purchased: Vintage Rolex Explorer Stainless Steel with a Tropical Dial, 1016
+Recently Purchased: Vintage Rolex Explorer Stainless Steel, 1016

 Desirable Defects: Manufacture defects are rare, especially for an authority like Rolex, so if you have a defect like a misprint on your dial, that’s of a point of interest.